 “Derrick is having a career year.
 I don’t know if he’d be having that career year in our situation, and that’s really something you do have to look at.
 Because if he had not had as many carries as our running backs have had, then he certainly probably wouldn’t have attained the level of impact he’s had.”

-Parsons has been in the headlines lately because he said that if the Cowboys don’t show him the money, he will join the Kansas City Chiefs.
+Parsons has been in the headlines lately because he said that if the Cowboys don’t show him the money, he will chase a ring by joining a contender like the Kansas City Chiefs.

 “In the next four or five years, once I hit 30, and I’m not where I need to be, if that ring isn’t right here fitted …” Parsons said before he made the hand motion familiar to every Chiefs fan, the tomahawk chop when he was at the Super Bowl.